• Skip to primary navigation

 The texture is not the same without gluten.
 Some things are still good, and you can't tell a huge difference.
 But I am always so happy when I find recipes for treats that are naturally gluten-free.

-And these flourless monster cookies are one of those cookie recipes that are gluten-free, soft and chewy, and taste amazing.
+These flourless monster cookies are one of those cookie recipes that are gluten-free, soft, and chewy, and they taste amazing.

 Oats are naturally gluten-free, although they may contain traces of gluten because of coming in contact with it at the mill.
 So, if you are super sensitive to gluten, you will want to buy the oats that specify they are gluten-free.